-- Effective communication and listening skills are essential to stop the cycle of fighting
+- Effective communication and active listening are crucial in stopping the cycle of fighting in a relationship.

-- Creating a safe and healthy space can help manage emotions and tensions and prevent fights from escalating.
+- Creating a safe and healthy space encourages open expression and conflict resolution calmly and respectfully.

 Understanding the Cycle of Fighting